 A large number of smaller molecules of a substance add on together on mixing and form species that are in the colloidal range.

 Example: A sulphur sol consists of particles containing 1000s of S8 sulphur molecules.

 In this colloid, the macromolecule forms a solution with a solvent.
 The size of particles remains in the range of colloidal particle size.
 Here, the colloidal particles are macromolecules having a very large molecular mass.

 Example: Starch, proteins, cellulose, enzymes, and polystyrene.

 Few substances react as strong electrolytes when they are in low concentration, but act as colloidal sols when they are in high concentration.
 In high concentration, particles aggregate and show colloidal behaviour and these particles are known as the micelles.
 They are also known as associated colloids.
 The formation of micelles occurs above a certain temperature and specific concentration.
 These colloids can be reverted by diluting it.

 Example: Soap, synthetic detergents.

-Below is the tabular explanation of different types of the colloidal solution with examples to get a better understanding:
+Below is the tabular explanation of different types of colloidal solutions with examples to get a better understanding.